johnkyeremeh/google_clone_spa/README.md

 ## Problem
 As part of this take home exercise, you'll get to work with and see some of the some pieces of the Rocketplace technical stack, while building a Single Page Application (SPA) in React (with Django serving as the API back end).

-We hope you can spend a total of about 2.5 or 3 hours on this project (which includes about 30 minutes for setting up the environment).
-This is not a hard limit (but a reasonable boundary) and you do *not* have to do this in 3 hours straight - you have a life that we respect.
+The amount of time you spend on this assignment is up to you.
+We don't have a hard limit, although for your own balance we recommend maybe 2.5-3 hours (which includes about 30 min to set up the enviornment).
+You do *not* have to do this in 3 hours straight =).
+You have a life that we respect.

-If you are able to finish this faster, great!
-Feel free to polish the application in any way you see fit in the remaining time available :)
+Feel free to include any flourishes or polish in this code that you feel demonstrate who you are as an engineer and the kind of work you do.
+We've deliberately left the support libraries open to choice for this reason.

 ### Tasks
 - Build a simple interface similar to Google Search